ZeitOnline/grunt-template/README.md

 grunt-template
 ==============

 Template you can use to automatically automate all the boring stuff without configuring anything yourself.
-Also includes a server to serve you the files.
+Also includes a server to serve you the files, and live reloading whenever you make a code change.

 *NOTE: This is a work in progress.*